A Berber tradition long considered vulgar, tattooing is witnessing a comeback amongst young people.

 Elsewhere, in other Muslim countries, body art is seen in a negative light by the inhabitants, citing a prohibition made in the Quran against modifying one’s body in any shape or form.
 Many argue that such a restriction is hypocritical considering that piercings, also modification of the body, are allowed and have been allowed for centuries.

-In Algeria, tattooing remains prohibited by the state, however, a small number of tattoo artists operate in the shadows, according to our well-informed sources.
+In Algeria, tattooing remains prohibited by the state, however, a small number of tattoo artists operate in the clandestinely, according to our well-informed sources.